aces/Loris-MRI/docs/02-Install.md

   representation of the group of tables described in more details in the [Technical Infrastructure](03-TechnicalInfrastructure.md) section.
 In addition, the graph shows the name of the main script that is used to insert the images into the LORIS database.
+More details about those scripts can be found in the section [4 Scripts](04-Scripts.md).

 ![pipeline_flow](images/overall_flow.png)